polar3197/polar3197.github.io/_posts/2025-05-23-rpi-spark-cluster.md

 ### 1. Getting equipment

-- For my experimental purposes, I decided two **Raspberry Pi 4Bs** w/ 4GB would suffice as the worker nodes.
+- For my experimental purposes, I decided two **Raspberry Pi 4Bs** w/ 4GB RAM would suffice as the worker nodes.
 - For faster/more reliable message passing, I wired my RPis through through Ethernet using an **Archer AX21** router.
 - These choices were cheap and still allow for incremental scaling of the system.